-If you invest in our common shares, your interest will be diluted to the extent of the difference between the offering price per common share and the as adjusted net tangible book value per common share after this offering.
+If you invest in our securities, your interest will be diluted to the extent of the difference between the effective public offering price per common share included in the common share units or issuable upon exercise of the pre-funded warrants you pay in this offering and our as adjusted net tangible book value per common share immediately after this offering.

-As of December 31, 2018, we had a net tangible book value of \$0.1 million, corresponding to a net tangible book value of \$0.003 per common share.
-Net tangible book value per share represents the amount of our total assets less our total liabilities, excluding intangible assets, divided by 35,516,785, the total number of our common shares outstanding as of December 31, 2018.
+As of December 31, 2018, we had a net tangible book value of \$0.1 million, corresponding to a net tangible book value of \$0.07 per common share.
+Net tangible book value per share represents the amount of our total assets less our total liabilities, excluding intangible assets, divided by 1,775,839, the total number of our common shares outstanding as of December 31, 2018 (adjusted to reflect the reverse share split of one-for-twenty effective May 1, 2019).

-After giving effect to the issuance by us of 10,000,000 common shares to LPC at the assumed offering price of \$0.38 per common share, the closing price of our common shares as listed on Nasdaq on March 15, 2019, after deducting underwriting discounts and commissions and estimated offering expenses payable by us, our as adjusted net tangible book value estimated as of December 31, 2018 would have been \$3.9 million, representing \$0.086 per common share.
-This represents an immediate increase in net tangible book value of \$0.083 per common share to existing shareholders and an immediate dilution in net tangible book value of \$0.294 per common share to LPC.
-Dilution for this purpose represents the difference between the price per common share paid by LPC and net tangible book value per common share immediately after the completion of the offering.
+After giving effect to the issuance and sale by us of 330,000 common share units at the public offering price of \$3.90 per common share unit and the issuance and sale of 1,721,280 pre-funded warrant units at the public offering price of \$3.89 per pre-funded warrant unit and assuming the full exercise of the pre-funded warrants sold in this offering, excluding common shares issuable upon exercise of the warrants being offered in this offering, and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us, our as adjusted net tangible book value estimated at December 31, 2018 would have been approximately \$7.3 million, representing \$1.92 per common share.
+This represents an immediate increase in net tangible book value of \$1.85 per common share to existing shareholders and an immediate dilution in net tangible book value of \$1.98 per common share to new investors purchasing common shares in this offering.
+Dilution for this purpose represents the difference between the price per common share unit paid by these purchasers and net tangible book value per common share immediately after the completion of the offering.

-The following table illustrates this dilution to LPC.
+The following table illustrates this dilution to new investors purchasing units in the offering.

-Assumed offering price per common share \$ 0.38 Net tangible book value per common share as of December 31, 2018 \$ 0.003 Increase in net tangible book value per common share attributable to LPC \$ 0.083 As adjusted net tangible book value per common share after the offering \$ 0.086 Dilution per common share to LPC \$ 0.294 Percentage of dilution in net tangible book value per common share for LPC 77%
+Public offering price per common share unit \$ 3.90 Net tangible book value per common share at December 31, 2018 \$ 0.07 Increase in net tangible book value per common share attributable to new investors \$ 1.85 As adjusted net tangible book value per common share after the offering \$ 1.92 Dilution per common share to new investors \$ 1.98 Percentage of dilution in net tangible book value per common share for new investors 51%